ofu003/JavaWeek3/README.md

 ## Setup and Installation Requirements

+Clone this  [repository](https://github.com/ofu997/JavaWeek3 and navigate to it.
+This will be the first tab.

+In a second terminal window, run $postgres.

+In a third tab, run $psql, then #CREATE DATABASE hair_salon.

+In the first tab, type $psql hair_salon < hair_salon/sql

+In the third tab type #\c hair_salon to connect to the database, then # CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon.

-Clone this  [repository](https://github.com/ofu997/JavaWeek3).
-In your terminal window, Navigate to the repository.
-Enter "gradle run".
+In the first tab enter "gradle run".

 Go to "localhost:4567" in a browser.